jaylu/cranker-node-connector/README.md

     npm install nodejs-cranker-connector
     ```

-1. register to cranker gateway as below
+2. register to cranker gateway as below

     ```javascript

     // connect to cranker like
     const connector = await connectToRouter({
         targetURI,
         targetServiceName: 'my-service',
         routerURIProvider: () => (["ws://localhost:12002"]),
         slidingWindow: 2
     });

+    // or if you need to connect to cranker server with wss, provide the httpsAgent const connector = await connectToRouter({
+        targetURI,
+        targetServiceName: 'my-service',
+        routerURIProvider: () => (["wss://localhost:12002"]),
+        slidingWindow: 2,
+        httpsAgent: new https.Agent({
+            rejectUnauthorized: false // demo purpose, don't do this in production!
+        })
+    });

+    // the connector object contains the connection status information
     // you can expose connector status in your microservice's health
     // don't expose this to public, it's only for DevOps purpose app.get('/health', (req, res) => {